Vic Darensbourg

-Victor Anthony Darensbourg (born November 13, 1970) is a former professional baseball pitcher.
+Victor Anthony Darensbourg (born November 13, 1970) is an American former professional baseball pitcher.
 He made his MLB debut with the Florida Marlins in 1998, and went on to play eight seasons in Major League Baseball (MLB).

-Vic played his high school baseball at Westchester High in Los Angeles, CA.

 Major league career

 Darensbourg has an 8–17 career record during eight seasons as a major league pitcher with the Florida Marlins, Colorado Rockies, Montreal Expos, Chicago White Sox, New York Mets, and Detroit Tigers.

 On December 18, 2007, two years after his last MLB game, Darensbourg signed with the Philadelphia Phillies organization and played for their Triple-A affiliate, the Lehigh Valley IronPigs, before being released on May 2, 2008.

 Atlantic League

 On June 11, 2008, Darensbourg signed with the Long Island Ducks of the Atlantic League.

-Victor has 3 daughters, Paige, Sydney, and Lauren, who live in Las Vegas, Nevada.
+Victor has three daughters, Paige, Sydney, and Lauren, who live in Las Vegas, Nevada.